 Interest income from debt instruments is recognised using the effective interest rate method.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the gross carrying amount of a financial asset.
-When calculating the effective interest rate, the company estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.
+When retailed the effective interest rate, the company estimates the expected cash flows by consider the transfer that the effective interest rate instrument but does not consider the expected credit losses.